The Foundation for Premature Infants

 Stevie Wonder suffers from Retinopathy of Prematurity

-Brain at 24 weeks and 40 weeks
+Brain at 40 weeks

 Resources